 What Does Sound Power and Pressure Level Mean?

-The sound pressure level is a measure for the effect of the energy of an acoustic source (or a collection of sources).
+- The sound pressure level is a measure for the effect of the energy of an acoustic source (or a collection of sources).
 It depends on the distance to the source(s) and acoustic properties of the surroundings of the source.
-If you’d like any extra information, you can call our expert team on 01869 326 226 and they’ll be able to give you more advice.

-You need to think about the sound pressure level that will be acceptable in your workplace when you choose a new air compressor.
-If you need any help deciding which compressor is best for you, please ask our friendly and helpful expert team.
-You can ring them on 01869 326 226, email or use LiveChat.
+When you buy a new air compressor, you need to think about the sound pressure level that will be acceptable in your workplace.
+Some of the ratings sound complicated so we have tried to explain this in simpler terms in the table below.
+If you need any help deciding which compressor is best for you, just ask!
+You can ring our team on 01869 326 226, email or use LiveChat.

 |140 dBA||Aircraft carrier deck during take-off and landing|

 |120 dBA||Whistle at 1m distance, test run of a jet at 15m distance|

 |Threshold of pain, above this fast-acting hearing damage in short action is possible|

 |115 dBA||Take-off sound of planes at 10m distance|